robertbl22/angular-gmaps-demo/README.md

 A mashup of Angular, Google Maps, and ArcGIS.
 This demonstrates calling ArcGIS REST service using **ArcGIS Server Link**, then displaying the returned geometry as points and polygons in Google Maps.
 The ArcGIS Esri API is not needed.

-Third-party libraries (such as Google Maps API) are wrapped in Angular services.
+The third-party libraries used in this project (such as Google Maps API) are wrapped up as Angular services.

+#### Notes about the libraries used:

 ##### ArcGIS Server Link for Google Maps JavaScript API V3
 http://google-maps-utility-library-v3.googlecode.com/svn-history/r172/trunk/arcgislink/docs/reference.html#Feature